-Labor is uncomfortable.
-Women in general are very frightened of the pain associated with labor.
+Labor is uncomfortable and most women are very frightened of the pain.
 This fear keeps many women from even considering natural childbirth.
-Women who often refrain from taking any medication at all their entire pregnancy will allow very strong medications to be put into their epidural space for their delivery.
-Even when they know that the epidural has many potential negative effects, they will still choose it because they are terrified of experiencing childbirth without it.
+Those who often refrain from taking any medication their entire pregnancy will allow very strong medications to be put into their epidural space for their delivery.
+Even when they know that the epidural can lead to longer labors, more medical interventions, higher risk of cesarean and severe vaginal tearing, they will still choose an epidural because they are terrified of experiencing labor pain without relief.

-Ways to Use Water in Labor and Birth.
+Water in Labor and Birth

 1. Water Immersion

 Most people recognize the relaxation that accompanies entering swimming pools, hot tubs, and bath tubs.
 In labor, water gives a woman pain relief, freedom of movement, less stress on joints, a feeling of safety, decreased stress hormones, increased endorphins, and increased oxytocin.
 All these benefits reduce the need for pharmacologic pain management.
 A woman in the tub tends to be more independent, assuming the positions that are most comfortable.
 Women generally experience less labor pain (as much as 50% less) and less pelvic pressure as their baby moves through the birth canal.
 With water immersion, women often enter the tub and experience the “ahh” effect, a phenomenon where they completely relax in the water and the cervix opens quickly— going from 5cm dilated to full dilated and delivering the baby in less than an hour.

 I have observed the “ahh” effect progress even faster: one woman literally entered the tub at 5cm and started pushing after three contractions.
 The baby was born within 15 minutes of entering the water.
 Women themselves cannot believe the baby could possibly be coming, but it can and does happen.

 Delivering the baby while in a tub or pool has several benefits: